zafrem/Data-detector/README.md

 ## The purpose behind the development

-I wasn't particularly interested in protecting personal information.
-However, I recently became interested after trying out RAG with a local LLM.
-When using a personal agent, I thought it would be good to prevent someone's personal information from being leaked, so I started creating Data Detector.
-I hope this program can protect the data of many people.
+"To be honest, data privacy wasn't exactly on my radar.
+But that changed when I started experimenting with RAG on a local LLM.
+I realized that using a personal AI agent could accidentally expose sensitive info.
+That 'aha' moment led me to build Data Detector.
+I really hope this tool helps keep people's data safe."

 ## Installation